 Where To Stay In Stuttgart

-Though one of the biggest cities in Germany, it still isn’t very big in size.
+Though one of the biggest cities in Germany, it still isn’t very big.
 So no matter where you stay, all the tourist highlights in Stuttgart are still going to feel close to you.

 Yet, if you’re looking for a very central location I can recommend International Studenthotel, as a place to stay in Stuttgart.